Adam Leitman Bailey, P.C. Protects Foreclosure Purchaser and Clarifies Intervention Question

 The First Department also clarified the previously undecided question of whether a foreclosure purchaser has the right to intervene in the foreclosure to defend its property interest.
 The Court held that: “The proposed intervenor, as the subsequent purchaser of the property, should have been permitted to intervene in Supreme Court.”
 However, because the court had rejected the foreclosed company’s appeal, it denied intervention as academic.

-Appellate litigators Jeffrey R. Metz and William J. Geller, and Jackie Halpern Weinstein of Adam Leitman Bailey, P.C.’s title insurance claim group represented the successful foreclosure sale purchaser.
+Appellate litigators Jeffrey R. Metz and Jackie Halpern Weinstein of Adam Leitman Bailey, P.C.’s title insurance claim group represented the successful foreclosure sale purchaser.